 You may not have to pay vehicle tax if you’re disabled.
 You can find out about vehicle tax exemption on the GOV.UK website.

-- If your badge is lost or stolen, you need to file a report with the police to say that your badge has been lost or stolen and then provide us with the police crime report number.
+If your badge is stolen, you need to file a report with the police to say that your badge has been stolen and then provide us with the police crime report number.

 You should return the blue badge to Cornwall council by posting it to Blue Badge Assessments, PO BOX 676, Truro, TR1 9EQ.

 Misuse of a blue badge is a serious offence:

 - A badge can be withdrawn if it is misused or allowed to be misused by others.

 - It is a criminal offence for people who are not disabled to use a blue badge.
 They could be fined up to £1,000.